GuiMarion/MultimodelEmbedding/README.md

           self.start(mykey)
         self.position += direction

- Here I used self.key in order to access the attribute named $key$ I initialized in the constructor, I also used self.start(mykey) to call the class function $start$ I defined into the class, note that I didn't put self as a argument (not self.start(self, mykey)).
+ Here I used self.key in order to access the attribute named *key* I initialized in the constructor, I also used self.start(mykey) to call the class function *start* I defined into the class, note that I didn't put self as a argument (not self.start(self, mykey)).

  Now you know how to define a class, we will see how to instintiate a class, an object is a part of the memory used for a class that we instantiated.
 For this, nothing simpler, we use the conscructor method that can be called this way:

     mycar = car("red", "peugeot105")

- We use the name of the class to call the constructor, we now have an object of type $car$ in our variable mycar.
+ We use the name of the class to call the constructor, we now have an object of type *car* in our variable mycar.
 We can now access attributes and methods in a similar way of when we was inside the class, instead of using self we use the name of the variable.

     mycar.drive("3435", (10, 10))
     print(mycar.position)